Excel SUMIF Not Blank

 To use SUMIF with blank is very simple we use “ “ as a criteria for a blank cell, but to use SUMIF when only the cells are not blank as the criteria we will use the operator <> which means not equals to blank, this operator acts as the criteria for the function in summing up the cells when the criteria range is not blank.

-There are times when we have a dataset that contains blank inputs, however, have a corresponding value assigned to it.
+There are times when we have a dataset that contains blank inputs, however, we have a corresponding value assigned to it.
 In such cases, we may want to exclude the cells that contain blank inputs and do the sum total.
-In such cases, use criteria of SUMIF “Not Blank”.
+In such cases, use the criteria of SUMIF “Not Blank”.
 An example could be to know the total number of Passengers and exclude blank names criteria.

 Example #1 – SUMIF Not Blank

 Below set of data contains certain blanks in range criteria and suppose we still want to know the Total No. of passengers: